Quick Answer

 > Copayments and deductibles are a member’s responsibility.

-> The doctors may not accept any other hospital/doctors and may also make a strong choice for the Medical Advantage Plans you previously had.
+> The doctors may not accept any other hospital/doctors and may also make a strong choice for the Medicare Advantage Plans you previously had.

 > May attract referrals for appointments with a specialist.